imagingbook/imagingbook-public/README.md

 ### Library and Data Packages

+These "library-only" packages are packaged as `JAR` files, which are typically imported as Maven dependencies.
+They may also be copied manually to ImageJ's `jars/` directory:

+* **imagingbook-core**:
-* **imagingbook-core**: basic infrastructure required in other imagingbook library packages.
+    Minimal infrastructure required for building other `imagingbook` library packages.
+    Includes code for handling resources and automatically compiling `plugins.config` files for ImageJ plugin sets.
+* **imagingbook-common**:
-* **imagingbook-common**: the common library of image processing algorithms and utility code.
+    This is the main `imagingbook` library with implementions of image processing algorithms, associated data structures and utility code.
+Users interested in applying `imagingbook` functionality in their own ImageJ plugins only require this package as a Maven dependency.
+* **imagingbook-spectral**:
-* **imagingbook-spectral**: library code related to spectral image processing (Fourier transforms etc.).
+    Library code related to spectral image processing (Fourier transforms etc.), separated from the main `imagingbook` library to minimize third-party dependencies.
+* **imagingbook-pdf**:
-* **imagingbook-pdf**: PDF-related library code.
+    PDF-related library code,
+    separated from the main `imagingbook` library to minimize third-party dependencies.
+* **imagingbook-sample-images**:
-* **imagingbook-sample-images**: a small set of sample images used for demos and testing.
+    A small set of sample images used for demos and testing.

 ### ImageJ Plugin Packages

+These packages contain sets of `ImageJ` plugins that make use of `imagingbook` library.
+Each plugin set is packaged to a `JAR` file that can be copied to ImageJ's `plugins/` directory or imported as a Maven dependency:

+* **imagingbook-plugins-book**:
-* **imagingbook-plugins-book**: a collection of ImageJ plugins related to individual book chapters.
+    A collection of `ImageJ` plugins related to individual book chapters.
+* **imagingbook-plugins-extras**:
-* **imagingbook-plugins-extras**: plugins related to chapters in previous book editions or other publications.
+    `ImageJ` plugins related to chapters in previous book editions or other publications.
+* **imagingbook-plugins-demos**:
-* **imagingbook-plugins-demos**: various plugins illustrating basic ImageJ concepts.
+    Various plugins illustrating basic `ImageJ` concepts.
+* **imagingbook-plugins-tools**:
-* **imagingbook-plugins-tools**: plugins providing tools for working with ImageJ.
+    Plugins providing tools for working with `ImageJ` (e.g., exact zooming and PDF-export).

 <!-- [**Change Log**](CHANGES.md) -->